Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

 We measure quantum states by selectively detecting the atom number on the left or right sites using $in~situ$ absorption imaging.
-The density distributions of the initial states, projected onto the odd-even parity, are shown in Fig.~\ref{Fig2}\rm{c}, revealing characteristic shell structures of the atomic Mott insulators.
+The number distributions of the initial states are shown in Fig.~\ref{Fig2}\rm{d}, revealing the characteristic sub-Poissonian statistics of atomic Mott insulators.
 After the tunneling dynamics, we flip the right-site atoms to the $\ket{F=2,m_F=-2}$ state and then detect the quantum mechanical expectation values $N_{\text{R}}$.
-Fig.~\ref{Fig2}\rm{d} presents the time-resolved measurements, where the tunneling dynamics exhibit pronounced coherent oscillations over 20~ms. A spatially inhomogeneous distribution across 60 lattice sites emerges, with faster oscillations at the edges.
-This variation is attributed to the Gaussian intensity profile of the lattice beams and the spatial inhomogeneity of the atomic density distribution.
+Fig.~\ref{Fig2}\rm{e} presents the time-resolved measurements, where the tunneling dynamics exhibits pronounced coherent oscillations over 20~ms. A spatially inhomogeneous distribution across 60 lattice sites is observed, mainly due to the Gaussian intensity profile of the lattice beams and the non-uniform atomic density distribution.

 To quantify the tunneling dynamics, we focus on the central region of the system, where the interaction strengths and filling factors are uniform.
-From the measurements in Fig.~\ref{Fig2}\rm{e}, we extract the dominant oscillation frequency, amplitude, and coherence time.
-In the single-atom case, the tunneling oscillation is a full-amplitude sinusoidal pattern, indicating high-fidelity initialization and precise control.
-For atomic clusters, the oscillation amplitudes reflect that the dynamics are driven by multi-particle effects.
-To explore the decoherence mechanism, we adjust $V_0$ to make the oscillation frequencies of different states comparable.
-The oscillations undergo decay as $n$ increases, following nearly a $1/n$ dependence, suggesting that decoherence arises from the cumulative effects on individual atoms (see Methods).
-We theoretically calculate the dynamics using exact diagonalization methods, incorporating extended Hubbard terms~\cite{Dutta2015}.
-In the $J_0/U \sim 1$ regime, we observe small-amplitude, higher-frequency oscillations superimposed on the main oscillations, resulting from incomplete suppression of other tunneling orders in perturbation theory.
-The calculation includes the phenomenological decay rate and accounts for finite-temperature induced occupation imperfections.
+From the measurements in Fig.~\ref{Fig2}\rm{f}, we extract the dominant oscillation frequency, amplitude, and coherence time, as exemplified by the fitted curves for six-atom and seven-atom tunneling.
+We adjust $J_0/U$ to make the oscillation frequencies of different states comparable.
+In the single-atom case, the tunneling oscillation exhibits a full-amplitude sinusoidal pattern, with a coherence time of 58(8)~ms, among the longest reported for quantum tunneling~\cite{Yang2020,Bojovic2025}.
+For $n$-atom clusters, oscillation amplitudes approaching $n$ suggest that the dynamics arise from collective multi-particle tunneling.
+The small-amplitude, high-frequency oscillations superimposed on the primary tunneling dynamics are attributed to the incomplete suppression of unwanted tunneling processes.
+We theoretically calculate the dynamics using exact diagonalization methods that incorporate extended Hubbard terms~\cite{Dutta2015}.
+The experimental results show excellent agreement with the theoretical predictions.